Picosecond laser test unit for photosensor characterization at ambient and low temperatures: Pulse characterization

 \section{Pulse characterization}

 Several parameters are defined to describe~PMT signal waveforms.
 Since the negative~PMT signals are inverted, all pulses appear positive, as shown in figure~\ref{fig:PulseSketch}.
 The main pulse descriptors are: \begin{itemize} \item \textbf{Baseline:} estimated from an initial portion of the waveform, such as~20\,ns.
 The mean~$\mu$ and standard deviation~$\sigma$ quantify the noise level. \item \textbf{Pulse height:} maximum amplitude relative to the baseline,~$U_\text{max} - \mu$. \item \textbf{Start time:} determined with a constant fraction algorithm, e.g., using~20\,\% of the pulse height, to reduce time walk. \item \textbf{Number of pulses:} identified using a threshold (typically~$2\,\sigma$ of the baseline) and minimum width~(5\,ns) to suppress spurious noise triggers. \item \textbf{Trace integral:} area under the entire baseline-corrected waveform, providing a measure of the total collected charge.
-This quantity includes noise outside the pulse region and thus depends on the acquisition window length.
+This quantity includes noise outside the pulse region and thus depends on the~DAQ time window.

 \item \textbf{Pulse integral:} area under the pulse above~10\,\% of its pulse height relative to the baseline.
-This definition excludes baseline contributions outside the pulse and is therefore less sensitive to the chosen~ADC window. \end{itemize} These definitions provide a consistent basis for analyzing PMT gain, timing properties, and noise contributions.
+This definition excludes baseline contributions outside the pulse and is therefore less sensitive to the chosen~DAQ time window. \end{itemize} These definitions provide a consistent basis for analyzing PMT gain, timing properties, and noise contributions.